digidotcom/xbee-python/doc/user_doc/working_with_xbee_classes.rst

 Read device information
 ```````````````````````

-The read device information process reads the following parameters from the
+The read device information process gets some relevant data from the local or
-local or remote XBee device and stores them inside.
-You can then access
+remote XBee and stores it.
+Once cached, you can access this information at any
-parameters at any time, calling their corresponding getters.
+time, calling the corresponding getter.
+This process reads the following data:

 * 64-bit address
 * 16-bit address